EmmnauelPure0x1/Engineering_74_Business_week/Business_week/day3/Project_Env.md

 *The Directors have the least interest in whats going on in the class - But have maximum power

-Stake holder Attitudes
+### Stake holder Attitudes

-Champs - they are the riders of the projects (managers?) supporter -  Managers
+Champs - Those who fight for the project.
+Supporter -  Managers.
-Neutral - (low engineers)
+Neutral - Engineers with no particular vested interest.
-Critic - (haters)
+Critic - Pessismists of the project.
-Opponent - (against)
+Opponent - Against the project.
-Blocker - (Pessismists)
+Blocker - Completely Against the project and attempt to block it.

+### DevOps
 Devops do not need to know how to build the whole product but need to understand how it runs and works

-projects are difficult (pic on phone)

-why project fails (pic on phone) - Group presentation